NewGround Book Club 2024

 On November 18, 12 PM PST, we'll talk with Ibtisam Barakat about Tasting the Sky: A Palestinian Childhood.
 Set in Ramallah during the aftermath of the 1967 Six-Day War, her memoir captures what it is like to be a child whose world is shattered by war.
 Ibtisam is a Palestinian-American author and poet whose work centers on healing social injustices, especially in the lives of young people.

 We'll also read Albert Memmi's The Pillar of Salt, a semi-autobiographical novel about a young boy growing up in French-colonized Tunisia who must contend with his identities as Jew, Arab, and African at the advent of World War II.
 Albert Memmi's novels and nonfiction explored his complex identity as an anti-imperialist, Zionist, and self-described "Jewish Arab."
 Memmi passed away in 2020, so we will watch a short film on Memmi's perspective on identity in the context of colonialism and then have a conversation about our responses to his book and the film.
-This will be on November 13 on Zoom.
+This will be on December 16 at 11:30 AM PST on Zoom.

 We hope you can join us for all of these illuminating conversations.